15 Health Benefits of Walking 10,000 Steps a Day

 1. Set a daily target.

 8,000 to 10,000 steps a day is a decent goal for daily walking.
 “Walk more” is not specific enough!
-The power of small wins where you can make a “difficult” but “achievable” goal, such as 10,000 steps a day, means that you constantly challenge yourself.
+The power of small wins where you can make a “difficult” but “achievable” goal, such as 10,000 steps a day, means constantly challenging yourself.

-One thing I preach about here on the Develop Good Habits (DGH) website is the simple process of the 30 day challenge.
-If you force yourself to do something each and every day for 30 days, it begins to become an ingrained habit.
+One thing I preach about here on the Develop Good Habits (DGH) website is the simple process of the 30-day challenge.
+If you force yourself to do something each day for 30 days, it will become an ingrained habit.

-For 30 days force yourself to walk each and every day.
-No excuses.
-You will find that you feel the positive effects and it becomes a habit in this short periods of time.
+For 30 days, force yourself to walk each and every day—no excuses.
+You will find that you feel the positive effects, and it will become a habit in this short period of time.

 3. Keep a daily log.

-You can use a notebook, spreadsheet, digital app, website or write it on the wall.
-How you keep track of your daily walking does not matter.
+You can use a notebook, spreadsheet, digital app, website, or write it on the wall to keep track of your daily walking.
+It does not matter how you do it.

-All that is important is that you keep track each and every single day.
+It is important to keep track every day.
 Set daily and weekly goals.
 Track your results and see how you improve over time.

 5. Buy a Pedometer.

-It is important to get an idea of how much your walk each and every day.
-It is also important to all of those logs you will be keeping.
+It is important to get an idea of how much you walk each day.
+This information is also important for all of the logs you will be keeping.

-There are quite a few pedometers on the market: simple pedometers, pedometers that will do the log-keeping for you, and even ones that make a “game” out of your daily walking.
-A Pedometer is a simple tool, but an important one.
+There are quite a few pedometers on the market: simple pedometers that will do the log-keeping for you and even ones that make a “game” out of your daily walking.
+A Pedometer is a simple tool but an important one.

-Check out this article on the Best Pedometers, where I discuss 4 different types of pedometers and you can see the best pedometers for Cheapskates, Techies, Multi-taskers and Gamers/Social Addicts.
+Check out this article on the Best Pedometers, where I discuss 4 different types of pedometers and show the best pedometers for Cheapskates, Techies, Multi-taskers, and Gamers/Social Addicts.

 6. Increase incidental walking.

-Incidental walking is the walking you do each and every day, just to get from Point A to Point B. It is actually quite easy to increase chances of reaching your 10,000 step goal by increasing your incidental walking.
+Incidental walking is the walking you do each day just to get from Point A to Point B. It is actually quite easy to increase your chances of reaching your 10,000-step goal by increasing your incidental walking.

 Do not search for the closet parking spot, park far away and walk to the stores.
 If you need to pick something up at the grocery store, don’t drive ¼ of a mile – walk it.